RetroReversing/retroReversing/categories/misc/Industry.md

 You can find more information about this documentary over on **VHiStory**: [Commercial Breaks – Film 84 – Tomorrow’s World – Micro Live – tape 1 | VHiStory](https://vhistory.wordpress.com/2022/12/10/commercial-breaks-film-84-tomorrows-world-micro-live-tape-1/)

+## Working at SEGA Documentary (Careers for the 21st Century)
+We have a separate post all about the SEGA documentary from 1993-1995:
+{% include link-to-other-post.html post="/sega-documentary" description="For more information on working at sega check out this post." %}

 ## How did game programmers find work?
 Many Game Boy developers worked freelance and were contracted out by companies to work on a title with a harsh deadline of a couple of months or sometimes even just weeks!
 Others were hired full-time by companies and would work on a constant stream of new games.